paladinarcher/accelerators/.github/ISSUE_TEMPLATE/mvp-epic.md

 name: Epic MVP
 about: MVP Template for an Epic
 title: ''
-labels:
+labels: Epic
 assignees: ''

 ---

-**Description:**
+**Value Statement:**
-The _MVP name_ will include:
+The _MVP name_ will allow the user to _performance of benefit_
-It will allow users to:
-Feedback from users will be acquired by:
+Who will it target? (market segment)
+How will the target evaluate it?
+How will feedback from target be gathered?

 **Acceptance Criteria:**
 - [ ] Core function(s) defined